AVidhanR/LearnBuildGrow/go_lang/README.md

 go mod init <module_name>
 ```

-- In the above command `module_name` can be anything!
+- In the above command, `module_name` can be anything!
 - To run any file in `go`

 ```bash